Patients at the Heart

 Harmony reserves the right to withdraw this program prior to selecting and making award decisions.

-Harmony reserves the right to use awardee organizations and winning programs in press materials.
+Harmony reserves the right to use awardee organizations and winning programs in media materials.

 Harmony reserves the right to partially fund program requests.